LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Report Builder/user-guide-customization-access.md

 ![](/img/customization-user-guide5.png)

+{:start="4"}
 1. There are two options to configure how users will be able to filter the data:
 	* To allow users to filter data by creating a qualification on a metric, perform the following steps:

-   a.
-Click **greater than or equal to**.
+	1. Click **greater than or equal to**.
 From the drop down list, select the operator you want to use to compare data, such as less than or equals.
 b.
 In the field, type the value you want to use to filter data, then press ENTER.
 The qualification is created.

 * To allow users to filter data by choosing values on a slider, perform the following steps: